morgen-peschke/trans-factsheet/README.md

 through.

 * [Kettenis et al. 11](https://link.springer.com/content/pdf/10.1007%2Fs10508-011-9758-9.pdf)
     * Dutch trans man who started on puberty blockers at age 13 in 1988.
-His health and well being was monitored regularly for over 22 years
+His health and well-being was monitored regularly for over 22 years
     * he was well-functioning with no clinical signs of a negative impact of earlier puberty suppression on brain development, metabolic and endocrine parameters, or bone mineral density